Friends of Regent’s Canal - Minutes of Meeting

 7.1 Vincent McCartney, founder of Holborn Studios, introduced himself to the audience and explained the situation with the lease on the Eagle Wharf site.
 There are fresh proposals to demolish buildings on the site.
 The chimney and parts of the frontage would be retained but the studios in their current form would no longer exist.
 Vincent supplied copies of leaflets that were being distributed by the new landowners as part of a consultation.

-7.2 There was overwhelming support from the audience to save the buildings and the studios.
 The Friends of Regent's Canal will continue to challenge any proposals that compromise the existing canal frontage and the chair appealed for assistance in any future campaigns.

 7.3 Post-meeting note: Examples of these proposals have been posted on our website.